Snow and Ice Control

 Snow and Ice Control FAQ’s

-- Crews use a salt brine is utilized with liquid calcium chloride and organics as anti-icing agents on primary The liquid chemicals will leave the roadways with white or brown lines as residue.
+- Crews use a salt brine to pre-treat primary roads prior to a snow event.
+The liquid chemicals will leave the roadways with white or brown lines as residue.
 The combination of these chemicals makes for a safer, more environmentally friendly and cost effective road treatment compared to using pure rock salt.

 - In the event snow is predicted, if possible please remove your vehicles from the street so that the City’s snow crews can clear the roadways.
 This action will better serve the residents because: